dailystory/docs/articles/changelog/2021/january.md

 # DailyStory Product Updates for January 2021
 ## January 27, 2021
 * Handle drag position when screen is scrolled horizontally
+* Handle enable/disable if automation is invalid in a campaign

 ## January 26, 2021
 * Campaign has sms activity and message should not be shown for inactivity